AmandaMWilliams/AWS_Notes/src/main/java/Notes.md

 ## EC2 Image Builder (Regional)

-* Like a template for EC2 instances that can be duplicated over other regions?
+* Like a template/recipe for EC2 instances that can be duplicated over other regions?
 * Used to automate the creation of Virtual Machines or container images
 * Automate the creation, maintain, validate and test EC2 AMIs
 * Can return on a schedule (weekly, whenever packages are updated, etc)